scottgriv/markdown-demo/README.md

 <h1 align="center">Comprehensive Markdown Guide</h1>

-This repository serves as a comprehensive guide to Markdown syntax.
-Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+This document provides a comprehensive guide to **Markdown syntax**—a lightweight markup language used to format plain text.

+Use this guide alongside a Markdown previewer or formatter to compare the rendered output with the original raw text for a better understanding of how Markdown works.

 ---------------